Scroll to top

 Friends and Family

 Sometimes, having a friend or family member to talk to can make a big difference.
-Make sure to set time aside to connect with your loved ones.
+Therefore, make sure to set time aside to connect with your loved ones.
 Voicing thoughts and concerns can give you the strength to continue on your fertility journey.

 What Is the Cost of LGBTQ+ Pregnancy in Canada?